uva-responsibleai/fall-24/safety/mar-11.md

 4. Train the model on the poisoned dataset.
 5. If the model mistakes the target instance as being in the base class, the poisoning attack is considered successful.

+Poisoning attacks on transfer learning is relatively effective.
+In this case a "one-shot kill" attack is possible, which means by adding just one poison instance to the training set, we cause misclassification of the target with 100% success rate.
+However, Poisoning attacks on end-to-end training become more difficult.Single poison instance attack does not work anymore.
+In this case, special techniques such as optimization, diversity of poison instances and watermarking are needed.